lexamxu/RCMOEA/README.md

 # A Relation-and-Regression-assisted Evolutionary Algorithm for Expensive Constrained Multi-objective Optimization

-The supplementary material can be found in the `Supplementary_Material_of_RCMOEA.pdf`
+The supplementary material can be found in the `Supplementary_Materials_of_RCMOEA.pdf`